ajnsit/concur-documentation/src/ch02-06-handling-multiple-events.md

 # Handling Multiple Events

-You can have mutliple event handlers on the same widget easily.
+You can have multiple event handlers on the same widget easily.

 Here's an example of an input element with both change and focus handlers.